 A bill to amend the Internal Revenue Code of 1986 to allow workers an above-the-line deduction for union dues and expenses and to allow a miscellaneous itemized deduction for workers for all unreimbursed expenses incurred in the trade or business of being an employee.

 The bill’s titles are written by its sponsor.

 Length: 3 pages

-This bill was introduced on April 19, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 19, 2018, in a previous session of Congress, but it did not receive a vote.